ethanwicker/ethanwicker.github.io/_posts/2021-02-23-bootstrap-resampling-001.md

 ---
 layout: post
-title: "Bootstrap Resampling"
+title: "Bootstrap resampling"
-subtitle: An Overview and Example With scikit-learn's resample and BaggingRegressor
+subtitle: An overview and example with scikit-learn's resample and BaggingRegressor
 comments: false
 ---